 Net position may serve as a useful indicator of a government's financial condition.
-As noted earlier, the District's total assets exceeded its liabilities and deferred inflows of resources by \$103,906,248.
-At the end of the fiscal year, the District is able to report positive balances in each category of net position.
-The following statements summarize the District's net position at June 30, 2020 and for the previous fiscal year ending June 30, 2019.
+At the District's fiscal year end, total assets exceeded liabilites by \$125,070,849.
+The District is able to report positive balances in each category of net position.
+The following tables compare the District's net position between the current and prior fiscal years.